 Most of you already know that wine adds zest to sauces (take Bechamel sauce for example), and it’s also great for braising, like in this Roast Pork with Steamed Dumpling & Red Cabbage.
 But did you know leftover wine is a key ingredient for Wine Cookies?

 So, if you think your food is no longer fit for eating, think again.
 Those sorry-looking vegetables or leftover sausages might not be at their freshest, but they can still make a nice meal.
-This Potato Gratin with Vegetables and Sausages recipe was created as an attempt to put in good use the forgotten resources of my fridge and pantry.
+This Potato Gratin recipe was created as an attempt to put in good use the forgotten resources of my fridge and pantry.